Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: The proposed framework: Lite-Mono

 where $Linear_G$ denotes a point-wise convolution operation, followed by the $GELU$~\cite{45} activation. $BN$ is a batch normalization layer, and $DDWConv_r(\cdot)$ is a $3\times 3$ depth-wise dilated convolution with dilation rate $r$.

-\textbf{Local-Global Features Interaction (LGFI).} Given an input feature map $X$ with dimension $H\times W\times C$ we linearly project it to the same dimensional queries $Q=XW_q$, keys $K=XW_k$, and values $V=XW_v$, where $W_q$, $W_k$, and $W_v$ are weight matrices.
-We use the cross-covariance attention~\cite{21} to enhance the input $X$:
+\textbf{Local-Global Features Interaction (LGFI).} Given an input feature map $X$ with dimension $H\times W\times C$ it is linearly projected to the same dimensional queries $Q=XW_q$, keys $K=XW_k$, and values $V=XW_v$, where $W_q$, $W_k$, and $W_v$ are weight matrices.
+The cross-covariance attention~\cite{21} is used to enhance the input $X$: